nguyenductrungtlu36/devops-mock-project/README.md

     ```
 -----
 ## Install Docker, Jenkins, Java, and Gitea using Ansible
 To install application packages, we must connect to instances using a key pair.
-In this demo, I use 2 key pairs for 2 instances
+In this demo, I use 2 key pairs for 2 instances.

-- Then I stood at the folder: "\mock-project\Ansible\" and run the following command to start the installation
+- Then I stood at the folder: "\mock-project\Ansible\" and run the following command to start the installation:

     ```
     ansible-playbook playbook.yml